Why Social Rejection Does Not Have To Define You

 Everyone Contributes Something

 There is no one in the world exactly like you.
 Each experience you have had throughout your life (good or bad) has given you a unique perspective that no one else on the planet shares with you.
-Think of each day of your life like a puzzle piece, each one perfectly fits in with the others to form the overall picture that is you.
+Think of each day of your life like a puzzle piece, each one perfectly fits in with the others to form the overall picture that is you, though it may not seem like it in the moment.

 You will only truly belong to a group when that group recognizes and appreciates what you are capable of, and when you fill a special role within that group that cannot be substituted by anyone else.
 This means that your unique personality, the things you are good at, and your mental, physical, and emotional presence serves the others of your group, and they likewise serve you.
 Finding the group that you fit into will require you to see what you can bring to the table and connect with those who will appreciate those particular qualities.